waiyan-minkhant/front-end-test-1-state-management/README.md

 Player data is **synthetic and deterministic**.
 It does not come from `balldontlie.io`.
 The data layer is isolated so a live API adapter can replace the mock repository later without changing domain rules, Redux shape, or UI.

+## Important notes

+The provided URL was not working (it only returns the website's landing page with a 404), so mock player data is used instead.

 ## Commands

 ```bash